-- 1. Attach the duplex LC connector on the network cable to the SFP transceiver. - 2.
-Connect the other end of the cable to a device with the SFP transceiver installed. - 3.
-Check the LNK/ACT LED of the SFP slot on the front of the managed switch.
-Ensure that the SFP transceiver is operating correctly. - Check the link mode of the SFP port if the link fails.
-Set the link mode to "1000 Force" or "100 Force" so that it can work with certain fiber-NICs or media converters if required.
+- 1. Attach the duplex LC connector on the network cable to the SFP/SFP+ transceiver. - 2.
+Connect the other end of the cable to a device with the SFP/SFP+ transceiver installed. - 3.
+Check the LNK/ACT LED of the SFP/SFP+ slot on the front of the industrial managed switch.
+Ensure that the SFP/SFP+ transceiver is operating correctly.